Frank DiLella is the 11-time Emmy Award winning host of “On Stage” on Spectrum News NY1, the news channel’s weekly half-hour theater program.

 Since joining NY1 in 2004, DiLella has interviewed many legendary artists including Tom Hanks, Vanessa Redgrave, Bono, Nathan Lane, Elton John, Liza Minnelli, Patti LuPone, Bette Midler, Bernadette Peters, Hugh Jackman, Tom Stoppard, Lin-Manuel Miranda, James Earl Jones, Chita Rivera, Jane Fonda, Ben Vereen, Angela Lansbury, Lady Gaga, Tony Kushner and Andrew Lloyd Webber.

-In the spring of 2018, DiLella was honored with an Emmy Award for best News Magazine Program for his Special on the Broadway musical “Come From Away.”
+In the spring of 2018, DiLella was honored with his first of 11 Emmy Awards in the category - best News Magazine Program for his Special on the Broadway musical “Come From Away.”

-In the fall of 2021, DiLella was awarded 2 more Emmy Awards – 1 for a documentary special he hosted about the Macy’s Thanksgiving Day Parade and the other for hosting and producing the 2020 Roger Rees Awards during the COVID-19 pandemic.
+In the fall of 2021, DiLella was awarded 2 more Emmys – 1 for a documentary special he hosted about the Macy’s Thanksgiving Day Parade and the other for hosting and producing the 2020 Roger Rees Awards during the COVID-19 pandemic.
+And in 2022, DiLella received 5 additional Emmys - all for his work with ON STAGE and his reopening of Broadway coverage.

 In addition to filing reports on the Broadway and off-Broadway scenes, DiLella has traveled internationally to cover theater in the United Kingdom, Japan, Hong Kong, Germany and Canada.